FOSSEE/eSim/README.md

 ## 📁 Folder Structure

-- `Ubuntu/` – Tool Manager for standard Ubuntu installations
+- `Ubuntu-Integrate/` – Tool Manager for standard Ubuntu installations
 - `Ubuntu-Standalone/` – Standalone version for Ubuntu using APT
-- `Windows/` – Tool Manager (Updater) for standard eSim Windows installation
+- `Windows-Integrate/` – Tool Manager (Updater) for standard eSim Windows installation
 - `Windows-Standalone/` – Standalone version for Windows using Chocolatey

 ---

 ## 📖 Installation Instructions

-- **Ubuntu:**
+- **Ubuntu-Integrate:**
-  Refer to the [`INSTALL-TOOLMANAGER`](./Ubuntu/INSTALL-TOOLMANAGER) file inside the `Ubuntu/` folder for complete setup instructions.
+  Refer to the [`INSTALL-TOOLMANAGER`](./Ubuntu-Integrate/INSTALL-TOOLMANAGER) file inside the `Ubuntu-Integrate/` folder for complete setup instructions.

 - **Ubuntu-Standalone:**
   Open the `Ubuntu-Standalone/README.md` for instructions specific to the standalone version.

-- **Windows:**
+- **Windows-Integrate:**
-  See `Windows/README.md` for installation steps when using Tool Manager with an existing eSim installation.
+  See `Windows-Integrate/README.md` for installation steps when using Tool Manager with an existing eSim installation.

 - **Windows-Standalone:**
   Refer to `Windows-Standalone/README.md` for using the standalone version with Chocolatey support.